sagemath/trac_to_gh/Issue 5187.md

 # Issue 5187: fix optional magma doctests that changed in magma-2.15

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5187

 Original creator: was